karunaadh/UTESCA-Mother-Parkers/README.md

 NumPy

 !!!
 If you are trying to run this one your machine, and use your GPU, pay close atention to this link: https://www.tensorflow.org/install/pip
 The page explains how to properly install tenserflow, CUDA, and cuDNN, along with NVIDIA drivers just so that tenserflow will see your GPU in the notebook.
 Pay attention to versions of python, tenserflow, CUDA, and cuDNN.
-If some versions are not compatible, tenserflow will not see your GPU
+If some versions are not compatible, tenserflow will not see your GPU.

 The first notebook, model1, loads the dataset, preprocesses the images, builds a CNN model, compiles the model with an Adam optimizer, and trains the model on the dataset.
 The final, hyperparameter-adjusted version is displayed.
 After training the model, it is evaluated on a separate test set to assess its performance.
 The evaluation metrics include precision, recall, and accuracy, along with a few others for your interest.